-From virtual assistants and freelance web designers to financial professionals, retailers and your best friend who’s trying to create the next hottest trend, the internet (and all of its social media platforms) has become a foundation from which businesses are built.
+From virtual assistants and freelance web designers to financial professionals, retailers and your best friend who’s trying to create the next hottest trend, the internet (and all of its social media platforms) have become a foundation from which businesses are built.

 While there are several options to choose from, the Limited Liability Company (“LLC”) and “S” Corporation (“S” Corp) are among the most common entities selected by small business owners.